-In a related story, parents of African American students filed a case against the State of California in 1979, because they believed that the testing method used to identify students with learning disabilities was culturally unfair as the tests were normed and standardized using white children (Larry P. v.
-Riles).
-The testing method used by the state disproportionately identified African American children as mentally retarded.
+In a related story, parents of African American students filed a case against the State of California in 1979, because they believed that the testing method used to identify students with learning disabilities was culturally unfair as the tests were normed and standardized using white children (Larry P. v. testing method used Riles).
+The by the disproportionately identified African American children as mentally retarded.
 This resulted in many students being incorrectly classified as "mentally retarded."
 According to a summary of the case, Larry P. v.
 Riles: